 Kaged and Transparent Labs pre-workouts mix with the same relative efficiency, almost dissolving into plain water with a vigorous stir and going the rest of the way in a shaker cup.
 Neither produced any meaningful clumping or sediment, and both offered a good mouthfeel.

-Since Kaged has four L-citrulline products and a subscription savings program, we thought a simple chart could clarify what you might spend on any of them if you buy direct, but we left off the simple L-citrulline since we can’t recommend it over the Transparent Labs alternative:
+Since Kaged has several L-citrulline products and a subscription savings program, we thought a simple chart could clarify what you might spend on any of them:

 A subscription offers savings on the product but doesn’t technically unlock free shipping.
 We say technically because, despite the company’s claim of a $79 free shipping threshold, we repeatedly got free shipping on less expensive orders.
 It’s unclear whether this is a fluke or instead reflects a changing policy that may give any order free shipping.